Carolyn Jones: Television

 Jones made her television debut on the DuMont series Gruen Playhouse in 1952.
 She appeared in several episodes of Dragnet starring Jack Webb from 1953-1955, credited as ‘’Caroline Jones’’.
 She appeared in two Rod Cameron syndicated series, City Detective and State Trooper, as Betty Fowler in the 1956 episode, "The Paperhanger of Pioche”.
 Jones also appeared on the CBS anthology series Alfred Hitchcock Presents in the episode "The Cheney Vase" (1955), as a secretary assisting her scheming boyfriend Darren McGavin in attempting an art theft and opposite Ruta Lee.

 In 1957 she had the lead in the episode "The Girl in the Grass" on CBS's Schlitz Playhouse, once again with Ray Milland and Nora Marlowe.

 Jones guest-starred three times on the television series Wagon Train: in the first-season episode "The John Cameron Story" (1957) and in later color episodes "The Jenna Douglas Story" (1961) and "The Molly Kincaid Story" (1963).
 Also in 1963 she was nominated for a Golden Globe Award for Best TV Star - Female for portraying quadruplets—one the murder victim and the others suspects—in the Burke's Law episode "Who Killed Sweet Betsy?"

 She guest-starred in CBS's The DuPont Show with June Allyson, with James Best and Jack Mullaney, in the episode "Love on Credit" (1960).

 In the 1962–1963 season, Jones guest-starred on CBS's The Lloyd Bridges Show, created by her second husband, television producer Aaron Spelling.
 While married to Spelling, she appeared on the NBC program Here's Hollywood.

-In 1964-1965, Jones played Morticia Addams in the television series The Addams Family, a role which brought her a Golden Globe Award nomination and success as a comedian.
-She guest-starred on the 1960s TV series Batman, playing Marsha, the Queen of Diamonds, and in 1976 appeared as the title character's mother, Hippolyta, in the Wonder Woman TV series.
+In 1964-1966, Jones played Morticia Addams in the television series The Addams Family, a role which brought her a Golden Globe Award nomination and success as a comedian.
+She guest-starred on the 1960s TV series Batman, playing "Marsha, Queen of Diamonds," and in 1976 appeared as the Amazon Queen and Wonder Woman's mother, Hippolyta, in the Wonder Woman TV series.
 In Tobe Hooper's movie Eaten Alive (1976), she played a madam running a rural whorehouse.
 The film also featured Neville Brand, Roberta Collins and Robert Englund.
 Her last role was Myrna, the scheming matriarch of the Clegg clan, on the soap opera Capitol from the first episode in March 1982 until March 1983, when she already knew that she was dying of cancer.
 During her occasional absences, actress Marla Adams substituted for her.

 She played sporadic television roles in the 1970s including Mrs. Moore, the wife of the plantation owner in the miniseries Roots.